frankaemika/docs/source/tutorial.rst

 Getting started
 ===============

-After :doc:`setting up the required software <installation>`, the robot needs to be installed and tested. **Please read through the documents shipped with the robot and follow the setup instructions before continuing any further!**
+After :doc:`setting up the required software <installation>`, your robot needs to be installed and tested. **Please read through the documents shipped with your robot and follow the setup instructions before continuing any further!**